 After an exciting day at Grand Turk, we boarded the ship and got ready for dinner.
 For dinner #3 (not a formal night), I wore my new black slip dress with cognac shoes and purse (the floral pattern has hints of brown in it).
 JJ (my fiancé) is a pretty casual guy, and most nights he wore t-shirts to dinner.
-Dinner dress code is fairly lax –rules are no denim cut offs, no flip flops.
+Dinner dress code is fairly lax –rules are no denim cut offs.
 I was happy to dress up though, especially in a loose dress that is this comfy!

 We spent the next day in beautiful St. Thomas.
 I’ve been to St. Thomas on a Carnival cruise ship before, but this was my first time snorkeling there.
 We booked the FastCat Two Island Snorkel excursion through Carnival.
 There were about a hundred people on our boat, but I managed to find a little corner to take this photo of what I wore.
 Normally I go for little dresses as swim cover ups but I was in the mood for something sporty that day so I threw on a pair of gym shorts and a tank top I had packed.